TheDoomfire/chooseinvesting/src/blog/2022-03-31-treasure-asa-analysis.md

 </p>

 <p>
-    57% Increase in 10 years or 4.6% YoY Average.
+    <span class="text-plus">57%</span> Increase in 10 years or <span class="text-plus">4.6%</span> YoY Average.
 A lot of news talks about 20% you returns are stuff like that and if it’s true if you look only a few years back.
 </p>

 <p>